Pirita (river)

-The Pirita (Pirita jõgi) is a 105 km long river in northern Estonia that drains into Tallinn Bay (part of the Gulf of Finland) in Pirita, Tallinn.
-The basin area of the Pirita is 799 km2.
+The Pirita (Pirita jõgi) is a 105 km long river in northern Estonia that drains into the Gulf of Finland of the Baltic Sea in the Pirita district of the capital city Tallinn.
+The basin area of the river is 799 km2.

-For the 1980 Summer Olympics held in Moscow, the estuary to the Gulf of Finland at Tallinn Bay hosted the sailing events.

-As part of the Tallinn water supply system, the Pirita is impounded into the Paunküla and Vaskjala Reservoirs.
+As part of the Tallinn water supply system, the Pirita is impounded into the Paunküla and Vaskjala reservoirs.
 The reservoir in Vaskjala is connected over a canal to the Lake Ülemiste in Tallinn, where the Ülemiste Water Treatment Plant is situated.
-Additional water is directed to Pirita from the Jägala, Soodla and Pärnu rivers through a canal network that joins Pirita in Veskitaguse.
+Additional water is directed to the Pirita from the Jägala, Soodla, and Pärnu rivers through a canal network that joins the Pirita in Veskitaguse.

+During the 1980 Summer Olympics, the estuary of the Pirita River and adjacent Tallinn Bay hosted the sailing events.